 With this approach, we will also try to answer questions related to denning and timing of parturition, raising of kittens, individual diet specificity and impact on medium sized predators and shared prey.

 This method is fairly non-invasive compared to telemetry (no live-trapping and handling of animals) and relatively low-tech.
-However, it does require huge amounts of time spent in the field.
+However, it does require huge amounts of time spent in the wild.